Skyscanner/eslint-config-skyscanner/docs/migration-from-5-to-6.md

 - `max-classes-per-file` https://eslint.org/docs/rules/max-classes-per-file.
   - Changed from 1 to 3 as it seems too restrictive and it should be defined by each use case.
 A file can contain more than one class and still have a `single responsibility`

+# The change from v5 to v6 includes two main items:

+- Upgraded `eslint-config-airbnb` to `v18` which comes with major breaking rule changes.
+- Dropped eslint v4 support